dhrone/KegDisplay/KegDisplay/display/README.md

 #### Implementations

 1. **WS0010Display** - Standard implementation using the luma.oled library
-2. **WS0010PigpioDisplay** - Enhanced implementation using pigpio for GPIO control
+2. **WS0010PigpioDisplay** - Enhanced implementation using pigpio for GPIO control with mandatory batch mode for efficient communication

 ### SSD1322 Display